assimp/assimp-docs/source/about/installation.rst

 Once the library is integrated into your IDE or project, you can start using it through one of two interfaces:

-- A C++ interface
+- A C++-based interface
-- A C interface with flat functions
+- A C-based interface with flat functions

 The C++ API offers an RTTI-based approach and is strongly recommended if you're working in C++.
 The C API, on the other hand, simplifies the creation of language bindings for other programming languages.